doctorfree/Asciiville/markdown/ascinit.1.md

 ## COMMAND LINE OPTIONS

 **-a**
-: indicates do not ask to play an animation when done
+: indicates ask to play an animation when done

 **-c**
 : indicates console-only mode, no terminal emulators are installed or configured and several mailcap configurations specifically tailored for console use are installed